 Uncertainty is an inherent and integral element of scientific analysis, and its consideration is undertaken throughout the whole risk assessment process.
 The risk assessment methodology as set out by the Cartagena Protocol states that “where there is uncertainty regarding the level of risk, it may be addressed by requesting further information on the specific issues of concern or by implementing appropriate risk management strategies and/or monitoring the living modified organism in the receiving environment”.

 Although uncertainty may, in some cases, be addressed by requesting additional information, the necessary information may not always be available or new uncertainties may arise as a result of the provision of additional experimental data.
-Uncertainty is inherent to the concept of risk thus it is important to consider and analyze, in a systematic way, the various forms of uncertainty (e.g. types and sources) that can arise at each step of the risk assessment process.
+The golden rule during the risk assessment of an LMO is to only request additional information that is relevant to the overall evaluation of risk and will facilitate the decision making.
+Thus, it is important to consider and analyze, in a systematic way, the various forms of uncertainty (e.g. types and sources) that can arise at each step of the risk assessment process.

 Uncertainties may arise from: (i) lack of information, (ii) incomplete knowledge, and (iii) biological or experimental variability, for example, due to inherent heterogeneity in the population being studied or to variations in the analytical assays.
 Uncertainty resulting from lack of information includes, for example, information that is missing and data that is imprecise or inaccurate (e.g., due to study designs, model systems and analytical methods used to generate, evaluate and analyse the information) (SCBD, 2012).